LGBT-free zone

 Voivodeships, powiats, and gminas marked in red had passed anti-LGBT resolutions by January 2020.
 All anti-LGBT resolutions have since been repealed.

-Voivodeships, powiats, and gminas marked in red were LGBT-free zones in February 2025, prior to their abolishment in April 2025.
+Voivodeships, powiats, and gminas marked in red were LGBT-free zones in February 2025, prior to their abolition in April 2025.

 LGBT-free zones were municipalities and regions of Poland that had declared themselves unwelcoming of LGBTQ rights, in order to ban equality marches and other LGBTQ events.
-By June 2020, some 100 municipalities (map) and five voivodeships, encompassing a third of the country, had adopted resolutions which have been characterised as "LGBT-free zones".
-On 6 February 2024, Warsaw Voivodship Administrative Court repealed the last document "against LGBT ideology" in Poland.
-By 24 April 2025, all anti-LGBT resolutions and all Local Government Family Rights Charters have been withdrawn or invalidated by court order.
+By June 2020, some 100 municipalities (map), as well as five voivodeships, encompassing a third of the country, had adopted resolutions characterised as "LGBT-free zones".
+On 6 February 2024, Warsaw's Voivodeship Administrative Court repealed the last document "against LGBT ideology" in Poland.
+By 24 April 2025, all anti-LGBTQ resolutions and all Local Government Family Rights Charters have been withdrawn or invalidated by court order.

-Most of the adopted resolutions were lobbied for by an ultra-conservative Catholic organisation, Ordo Iuris.
-While unenforceable and primarily symbolic, the declarations represent an attempt to stigmatise LGBT people.
-The Economist considers the zones "a legally meaningless gimmick with the practical effect of declaring open season on gay people".
-In a December 2020 report, the Council of Europe Commissioner for Human Rights stated that "Far from being merely words on paper, these declarations and charters directly impact the lives of LGBTI people in Poland."
-Supporters argue that the zones defend traditional family values, while opponents argue that the zones undermine the rights of LGBTQ people.
+Most of the adopted resolutions were lobbied for by Ordo Iuris, a Catholic and ultra-conservative organisation.
+While unenforceable and primarily symbolic, the declarations represent an attempt to stigmatise LGBTQ people.
+The Economist considered the zones "a legally meaningless gimmick with the practical effect of declaring open season on gay people".
+In a December 2020 report, the Council of Europe Commissioner for Human Rights stated: "Far from being merely words on paper, these declarations and charters directly impact the lives of LGBTI people in Poland."
+Supporters argued that the zones defended traditional family values, while opponents argued that the zones undermined the LGBTQ rights in Poland.

 On 18 December 2019, the European Parliament voted, 463 to 107, to condemn the more than 80 such zones in Poland.
-In September 2021, four of the voivodeships withdrew the measures, after the EU threatened to withhold funding.
+In September 2021, four of the voivodeships withdrew the measures, after the European Union (EU) threatened to withhold funding.
 Poland's Human Rights Ombudsman challenged several LGBTQ-free zone resolutions.
-In July 2020, the voivodeship administrative courts in Gliwice and Radom ruled that the "LGBTQ ideology free zones" established by the local authorities in Istebna and Klwów gminas respectively are null and void, stressing that they violate the constitution and are discriminatory against members of the LGBTQ community living in those counties.
-In August and September of the same year, the Voivodeship Administrative Court in Lublin and Voivodeship Administrative Court in Kielce respectively issued similar judgements on LGBTQ-free zones.
-Following appeal of the decisions, the Supreme Administrative Court would agree with the decisions of the four aforementioned courts in June 2022.
+In July 2020, the voivodeship administrative courts in Gliwice and Radom ruled that the "LGBTQ ideology free zones" established by the local authorities in the gminas of Istebna and Klwów were null and void, stressing that they violated the constitution and were discriminatory against members of the LGBTQ community living in those counties.
+In August and September 2020, the Voivodeship Administrative Court in Lublin and Voivodeship Administrative Court in Kielce respectively issued similar judgements on LGBTQ-free zones.
+Following appeal of the decisions, the Supreme Administrative Court of Poland agreed with the decisions of the four aforementioned courts in June 2022.

-From July 2020, the European Union denied funding from the Structural Funds and Cohesion Fund to municipalities that adopted "LGBTQ-free" declarations, being in violation of the EU Charter of Fundamental Rights.
+From July 2020, the EU denied funding from the Structural Funds and Cohesion Fund to municipalities that adopted "LGBTQ-free" declarations, being in violation of the EU Charter of Fundamental Rights.
 Poland is the only member state to have an opt-out from the Charter of Fundamental Rights, which it had signed upon its accession to the EU in 2004.
-In addition, several European sister cities have frozen their partnerships with the Polish municipalities in question.
-Due to their violation of European law, including Article 7 of the Treaty on European Union, these zones were considered part of the Polish rule-of-law crisis.
+In addition, several European sister cities froze their partnerships with the Polish municipalities in question.
+Due to their violation of EU law, including Article 7 of the EU Treaty, these zones were considered part of the Polish rule-of-law crisis.